2F-AI/.github/profile/README.md

 Welcome to **2F AI**!
 We specialize in developing artificial intelligence models, and our flagship project is **MuffinLM** – a lightweight text-generation AI built on LSTM.

 # Our Team
-- [FlameF0X](https://github.com/FlameF0X/) • he/him -CEO and main developer (He does everything for now)
+- [FlameF0X](https://github.com/FlameF0X/) • he/him - Led by FlameF0X, CEO and Lead Developer.

 ## About MuffinLM